jackfirth/clojure-primes/README.md

 # clojure-primes [![Build Status](https://travis-ci.org/jackfirth/clojure-primes.svg)](https://travis-ci.org/jackfirth/clojure-primes)

 Toy problem for getting more comfortable with Clojure build tooling and ecosystems.
+Constructs a list of the first `n` primes, then draws a table of multiplying primes by each other prime.

 To run, clone the repo and `lein run`.
 The default app prints a table with the first 15 primes.
 Built with leiningen 2.x, not tested on leiningen 1.x.